Convert Corn from US cups (chopped) to Cups (chopped)

 Frequently Asked Questions

-How many cups is one medium ear of corn?
+How many cups is 1 US cup of corn?

 Which corn variety should I use?